grumpypenny/sentiment-analysis-and-music-generation/README.md

 We first build a vocab dictionary of characters that are found in the training dataset.
 This dictionary assigns an index to each character which will be used to encode that character into a one-hot vector.

-The inputted text's characters is converted into a series of one-hot vectors using the previously mentioned vocab dictionary and this series of one-hot vectors is fed into the GRU.
+The inputted text's characters are converted into a series of one-hot vectors using the previously mentioned vocab dictionary and this series of one-hot vectors is fed into the GRU.

 Since we are batching the dataset, all text sequences in a batch are padded with a "padding character" so that the input length is the same for all examples in a batch.
 If a character in the example is not found in the dictionary, it is encoded as an "unknown character".